-Of the total amount made available for Additional Subsidization, an amount equal to 10 percent of the EPA capitalization grant of \$60,598,000, or \$6,059,800, may be offered to any eligible entity.
-In accordance with WRRDA, any Additional Subsidization for the Disadvantaged Community or Emergency Relief option provided in excess of this level may only be provided to a municipality or intermunicipal, interstate, or State agency.
+Of the total amount made available for Additional Subsidization, an amount equal to 10 percent of the EPA capitalization grant of \$72,622,000, or \$7,262,200, may be offered to any eligible entity for any eligible activity.
+In accordance with WRRDA, any Additional Subsidization for the Disadvantaged Community, Disadvantaged Community - Small / Rural only, or Emergency Relief option provided in excess of this level may only be provided to a municipality or intermunicipal, interstate, or State agency.
 The Subsidized Green option for green projects as described above may be provided to any eligible entity.